PASTAplus/auth/docs/api/resource.md

 GET : /auth/v1/resource/<resource_key>?(descendants|ancestors|all))

 readResource(
-    jwt_token: The token of the requesting client
+    edi_token: The token of the requesting client
     resource_key: The unique resource key of the resource ancestor (optional): Include the resource's ancestors
     descendants (optional): Include the resource's descendants